The Dos and Don’ts of Creating a Positive Work Culture

 6. DON’T: Tolerate poor managers

-Managers have a massive impact on their employees’ engagement and performance.
+Managers directly impact employee engagement and performance.
 In fact, 94% of employees with great managers report being more passionate about their work.
 On the other end of the spectrum, 77% of employees with bad managers hope to leave their current jobs.
 Managers interact with their direct reports most frequently, so it’s vital to make sure those individuals who are leading a team are doing so with conviction and in accordance with your core values.

 Creating a positive work culture where everyone feels valued, welcomed and respected is vital to an organization’s success.
 Be sure to take your employee’s feedback into account and lean on them to help cultivate a great work experience.
 Remember, if you ever find yourself facing a negative organizational culture, don’t panic: there are five simple steps to changing company culture.